yuanqing/sketch-plugin-helper/docs/utilities.md

 ### const page = getSymbolsPage()

-Gets the Symbol page of the current document.
+Gets the Symbols page of the current document.

 #### *Return value*